 “I was telling myself today, ‘This is my day, my event, and no one can take it from me.’
 It worked out for me.
 This was a great way to end my year at Bates.”

 Godsey’s closest competitor, Wisconsin-Oshkosh senior Robyn Jarocki, was over 14 feet behind, at 191-10 — “The closest anyone’s ever been behind me,” Godsey said.
 The third-place finisher, Jarocki’s senior teammate, Danielle Rankin, was nearly equally as far behind Jarocki, at 176-6.

 Godsey threw as far as 203 feet and 6 inches during the first round of the competition — more than enough to set the meet record and pocket the championship.

 “This year’s been my best year, and I know I’ve matured as an athlete,” Godsey said.
 “I always do my best to be a competitor, and I had to get one more good throw in.”

 Godsey’s achievement also gives him 15 All-America honors in his collegiate career, with one event left.
 Godsey will compete in the shot put Saturday in his last performance in a Bates uniform.

 “It was an amazing feat from an amazing athlete,” said Bates women’s track and field coach Jay Hartshorn.
 “He had already broken the national record by eight feet, but on his last throw as a Bates athlete, he set a bar that will make it a really long time before anybody matches it.
 That’s Keelin; that’s what he does.”

-Tags: Bates Track and Field, hammer throw, Keelin Godsey, NCAA Division III record.
+Tags: hammer throw, Keelin Godsey, NCAA Division III record, track and field.